apatino16/wearableDeviceDataAnalysis/README.md

 ## References

 Data Source:
-- Personal Whoop Data.
+- Whoop Data.
 Learn more about Whoop at: https://www.whoop.com/us/en/the-data/

 Libraries and tools used: